thenemchua/chess-elo-prediction/README.md

 Tools already exist but unfortunately they are related to a specific platform or website such as chess.com.

-Here the goal was to be evaluate any type of game with the same methodology and be able to compare and evaluate progress over time.
+Here the goal was to evaluate any type of game with the same methodology and be able to compare and evaluate progress over time.

 ### Dataset